 - A total of 124 companies were included in the review.
-These companies are listed in Appendix B. - The committee reviews summary statistics of the companies included in this database (but not company-specific information) with the goal of managing total target pay opportunities to the median of this - 34 SEMPRA ENERGY 2014 Proxy Statement positions as a nationwide, broad cross-section of companies in various industries.
-The committee's use of both general industry and utilities benchmarking data reflects the competitive labor market from which we recruit executives.
-This labor market varies by position and extends beyond our industry.
-The benchmarking process is described below.
+These companies are listed in Appendix B. - The committee reviews summary statistics of the companies included in this database (but not company-specific information) with the goal of managing total target pay opportunities to the median of this summary data.
+Actual pay levels will rise above or fall below these standards as a result of actual company and individual performance.